 Psychoanalysis is a meaningful, researched, therapeutic process that today, differs from Freud’s psychoanalysis of the late 1800’s.
 Many people assume that they will always be anxious and/or depressed.

 If you knew that you could make a significant shift in your well-being and state of mind would you put effort into that change?
 Psychoanalysis targets change unlike other types of present-day psychotherapies.

-With frequency of sessions and deepening of our therapeutic alliance, a rich dialogue occurs.
+With frequency of sessions and deepening of our therapeutic alliance, a rich and textured understanding of you develops.
 A personal story — one with and without words — unfolds and you become more able to accept aspects of your experience that you previously thought of as “just the way I am.”

 For example, some people feel “broken” or that they are a “shell” but they don’t know why?
 They feel different than other people.
 In the containment of our therapeutic relationship, psychoanalysis may help you in ways that other therapies do not.

 Your present day experience is based on the ways you identified with loving and/or feared, parents.
-These actively dynamic parts of your personality are called “object relations” and repeat in your daily relationships.
+These active, dynamic parts of your personality are called “object relations” aspects of repetitive experience with significant others that you have internalized and that now repeat in your daily relationships.
 To read more about object relations, click: HERE.

 I use techniques in psychoanalysis based on object relations and intersubjectivity, present day research on neonatal mother-infant bonding, attachment, individuation, child development, neuroscience, and studies on culture and the importance and impact of peer relationships.

 If you are motivated to make a concerted effort in your well-being, said by some to be the most meaningful decision of their life, please read my website page: “Psychoanalysis Today.”
 As a psychologist, my expertise is in psychoanalysis.
 We can establish a several-session consultation to discuss whether this treatment may be helpful to you.

 “We don’t see things as they are, we see them as we are.”